eeriksen/jujubes-ui-react/README.md

-# Kembo UI
+# Jujubes UI

-Kembo is dependency biased admin UI component library in React.
+Jujubes is dependency biased admin UI component library in React.
 ## Usage

 Install the dependency:

-`npm install kembo-ui-react`
+`npm install jujubes-ui-react`

 Install required peer dependencies if not already in your project: